e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 This is the idiomatic "sandbox as a tool" shape: the agent reasons on the host, and the sandbox is the isolated place where its commands actually run.

-The default task is a deep-research example: find the most recent 10-Q filing for Snowflake, Datadog, and MongoDB on SEC EDGAR and return a comparison of each filing's date, the fiscal period it covers, the primary-document URL, and each company's most recent 10-K date.
+The default task is a product-research example: search Amazon for the top mechanical keyboards and return a comparison of the top 5 results — each product's title, price, star rating, number of ratings, and its product URL.
+It's a deliberately browser-only
+task: Amazon search returns no products to a plain `curl`, so the agent has to drive a real browser to get the data.
 The agent plans its own steps — there are no site-specific instructions in the prompt.
 Override the goal with the `TASK` env var.

 ## How it works